Connecting Fairfax City's Past and Present to Build a More Equitable and Inclusive Future

 % of total 69.8% 21.4% 8.7% 100.0%

-Mosby Woods Resident about 2 years ago
+Mosby Woods Resident over 2 years ago

 As a Mosby Woods resident, I offer my point of view.
 While some by be dismayed and troubled, I am encouraged that there are at least 40 percent of all respondents that do not want to change "Plantation".
 At least there are a few even minded people not "clutching their pearls" because of a street name.
 What saddens me is some of my neighbors say that I can be safe and welcome as long as I think as they do.
 If I said, "you can only be safe and welcome as long as you think as I", you would stone me in the town square.
 We would both be wrong... you do not have to think as I for me to welcome you to conversation.
 There are a lot of feelings in these comments however, not one study has provided proof that the name on my street has caused violence towards another person.
 Not one study has provided evidence that the name on my street has kept someone from realizing their full potential.
 Not one study has provided an anecdote that the name of my street has caused damage to the gentle psyche of those who live here.
 If the name on our streets can keep you from functioning properly, you have grander issues.
 Fellow MW neighbor, what saddens you, encourages me.. at least there is an exchange of differing ideas.
 Try not to judge others because their sins are different than yours.
 I request that the City Council make the right choice, leave the street names as they are and work on something of more importance than an street moniker.
 There are alternatives.
 Neighbors make a location welcoming, not a street name; this project has just divided neighbors.

-mitchell about 2 years ago
+mitchell over 2 years ago

 It is encouraging to see all of the dialogue on this page — some effective and to the point, others over-generalizing or bringing in unnecessary bias, but all heartfelt.
 I would like to add one comment.